duvakin/duvakin/README.md

 - 👋 Hi, I’m @duvakin
-- 👀 I’m interested in climate justice, parkour, and eating copious amounts of pomegranets.
+- 👀 I’m interested in  eating copious amounts of pomegranets.
-- 🌱 I’m currently learning Environmental Engineering.
-- 💞️ I’m looking to collaborate on coding projects!!
 - 📫 How to reach me saya.ameli@gmail.com

 <!---